squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 ### Search suggestions

-[:octicons-file-code-24: Source][8] ·
 :octicons-unlock-24: Feature flag ·
-:octicons-beaker-24: Experimental
+:octicons-beaker-24: Experimental ·
+[:octicons-tag-24: 7.2.0 ... present][Search suggestions support]

 When _search suggestions_ are enabled, the search will display the likeliest completion for the last word, saving the user many key strokes by accepting the